Hueysville Church of Christ

 We at the Hueysville Church of Christ would like to pay a loving tribute in the memory of Jack L. Salyers.
 For all his hard work and dedication and for creating this website and taking care of it for many years, and all the other behind the scene contributions that you did.
 Jack was born on March 31, 1954 and passed away from this life to be with the lord on November 23, 2013, after many years of struggling with kidney and heart disease.
 Jack was and inspiration to us all at Hueysville and will be deeply missed!

-Continue To Pray For: Thelma Brown, Jackie Prater, Thelma Allen, Jerry Rice, Shelby Conley, Opal Joesph, Linda Jones, Sara Alice Reffett, Ricky Allen, Bill Osborne, Jeff Jones, Willie Gearheart, Ronnie Hatfield, Lowell & Pauline Conley, Jeremy Bellamy, Berry Patton, Brenda Slone, Mildred Bellamy, Timothy Bellamy, Marty Pennix, Elmo & Edith Green, Thelma Brown, Dixie Adkins, Christy Manns Newsome, Carrie Rice
+Continue To Pray For: Bonnie Osborne, Jackie Prater, Thelma Allen, Jerry Rice, Shelby Conley, Opal Joesph, Linda Jones, Ricky Allen, Jeff Jones, Willie Gearheart, Ronnie Hatfield, Lowell & Pauline Conley, Jeremy Bellamy, Berry Patton, Brenda Slone, Mildred Bellamy, Timothy Bellamy, Marty Pennix, Elmo & Edith Green, Thelma Brown, Dixie Adkins, Carrie Rice

 Bible Study at 7:00 P.M.
 Wednesdays

 Be Sure to Turn in & Watch

 program on Sundays at 3:30 P.M. on Channel 5 T.V.
 Station, with

 Tell some shut in person who is not able to attend church.